-From fresh Caribbean seafood and juicy street tacos to authentic Italian and vegan cafes, there is no shortage of culinary options and Tulum restaurants to choose from.
+From fresh Caribbean seafood and juicy street tacos to authentic Italian cuisine and vegan cafes, Tulum has no shortage of chic restaurants and local eateries.

-Whether you’re spending the day in Tulum Town or beaching it up on the chic Tulum Hotel Zone, you will be spoilt for choice for where to eat, drink, and be merry (especially for where to eat in Tulum Town because there are so many good choices here!).
+Whether spending the day in Tulum Pueblo or beaching it up in the expensive Tulum Hotel Zone, you will be spoiled for choice.

-This food guide to Tulum includes BOTH options — budget and expensive — so you can choose.
+This food guide to Tulum includes both budget-friendly and expensive options.

-So below you’ll find the best Tulum restaurants and a few quick details about their menu, price, location, and opening hours.
+Below are some of the best Tulum restaurants and quick details about their menu, prices, locations, and opening hours.

-This guide mostly covers where to eat in Tulum Town but at the end goes over a few places to eat in Tulum’s hotel zone (with a suggestion for the best beachfront restaurant).
+This guide mainly covers where to eat in Tulum Town, with a few places to eat in Tulum’s Hotel Zone (plus my suggestion for the best beachfront restaurant).

 Feel free to scroll through depending on what you’re looking for!

-Tipping in Mexico: Tipping is a part of the culture in Mexico, similar to the USA.
-For restaurants, 10% is usually the base tip and just means everything was OK.
-15% is the standard “good tip” and usually means everything was muy bien or excellent.
-As for us, we usually give 18-20%, especially when the service and food were truly lovely.
+15% is the standard “good tip” and usually implies everything was very good or excellent.
+We usually give 18-20%, especially when the service and food are lovely.

 - Prices: $$+ | $200-500 pesos pp